 Located on the charming Campo Santa Maria Formosa in central Venice, Librarie Acqua Alta is the perfect place to spend a relaxing afternoon with a good book.
 This bookstore features thousands of titles spanning every genre, from travel guides to poetry, so you’re sure to find something that piques your interest.

-Perhaps one of the best features of this unique bookstore is its collection of more than 4,000 antique books that are housed in bathtubs and wading pools – one wonders if this is a means of combatting the effects of acqua alta.
+One wonders if this is a means of combatting the effects of acqua alta.
 It’s fair to say that most of these books aren’t the newest or most popular titles (and the vast majority are in Italian, go figure), but they offer a fun glimpse into Venice’s past and are sure to delight book lovers of all ages.

 15. Caffè Florian